Any human anywhere will blossom in a hundred unexpected talents and capacities simply by being given the opportunities to do so.

 — Doris Lessing

-Freedom from Cannabis Addiction is an intentional space for all people who are in recovery from cannabis addiction and/or people wanting recovery from chronic cannabis use.
+Freedom from Cannabis Addiction is an intentional space for women who are in recovery from cannabis addiction and/or women wanting recovery from chronic cannabis use.

-We are an online platform committed to honoring a diversity of voices who have similar experiences with cannabis use, addiction and recovery.
-As people recover from cannabis dependency, many are also are healing from complex underlying issues which led to or made a person more vulnerable to the dependence and addiction with cannabis.
-Some people in recovery are affected by childhood and adolescent experiences; as well as social, economic, racial, ethnic, sexual and gender inequalities which significantly impact recovery efforts.
-While others in recovery had no obvious underlying issues or genetics which contributed to a vulnerability to addiction.
-However, all have one thing in common; a goal to recovery and continue to recovery from cannabis addiction.
-To be free from active addiction.
+We are an online platform committed to honoring a diversity of women’s voices who have similar experiences with cannabis use, addiction and recovery.
+As women recover from cannabis dependency, many are also healing from complex underlying issues which may have led to or perhaps made a person more vulnerable to the dependence and addiction with cannabis.
+Some women in recovery are affected by adverse childhood and adolescent experiences; as well as social, economic, racial, ethnic, sexual, gender and sexual preference inequalities which significantly impact recovery efforts.

-We are committed to the representing the experience’s of non white people, women, lesbian, bi, straight, and queer people as well as neurodiverse and differently able bodied people.
+We are committed to the representing the experiences of non white women, lesbian, bi, straight, and queer women; as well as neurodiverse and differently able bodied women.

 quote-flower.jpg